 Purchase APR: Variable 9.49% to 17.99%, depending on your credit

 Why We’re Mentioning it: On top of being a solid rewards credit card, the Discover it completely forgoes over-the-limit fees, and a late payment won’t incur a penalty APR.
 You’ll also get a free pass the first time you miss a payment.
 (Remember, though, you’ll want to avoid skipping a due date at all costs, as doing so can seriously muck up your credit.)
 You won’t have to pay an annual fee either.
-As for the rewards, Discover it cardholders can earn 5% cash back on up to $1,500 in purchases in revolving quarterly bonus categories, plus 1% cash back everywhere else.
-They’ll also get a dollar-for-dollar match on all the cash back they earn in their first year at the end of it (hence the name.)
+As for the rewards, Discover it cardholders can earn 5% cash back on up to $1,500 in purchases in revolving quarterly bonus categories (remember, these have to be activated), plus 1% cash back everywhere else.
+They’ll also get a dollar-for-dollar match on all the cash back they earn in their first year.

 Citi Simplicity® Card - No Late Fees Ever